atsmith813/alpha-blog/README.md

 # Alpha Blog
 This is my very first Ruby on Rails project to get myself more familiar with many concepts of web development.
-This is far from great, but eveyrone starts somewhere!
+This is far from great, but everyone starts somewhere!

 ## Concepts/tools/lessons